Netherlands repatriates indigenous remains to Caribbean isle - NewsBreak

-SAN JUAN, Puerto Rico — The Netherlands has returned the remains of nine Indigenous people that archaeologists found more than 30 years ago on the tiny Dutch Caribbean island of St. Eustatius, officials said.
+The Netherlands has returned the remains of nine indigenous people that archaeologists found more than 30 years ago on the tiny Dutch Caribbean island of St. Eustatius, officials said.

 The request for repatriation was made by the island's Culture Department as part of a new push to recover artifacts and human remains held by former colonial powers and others to highlight and preserve St. Eustatius' history.